AlexBlackHawk/sportinf/README.rst

 - Lookup Equipment by Team - returns an information about every equipment by team.
 Requires name of the team.
 - Last 15 Events by League - shows an information about 15 last events from any league.
 Requires name of the league.

-When you createn an object of SportInfo class, you have to write only option and those parameters that are written in the description for every option.
+When you created an object of SportInfo class, you have to write only option and those parameters that are written in the description for every option.
 For example, you need to an information about player Lionel Messi.
 You have to write next: